hillaryleah/hb-intro-final-project/README.md

 	- 2 guesses: 10 points
 	- 1 guess:   05 points

-High Score List
-The player's score will accumulate until player decides to exit the game.
+High Score List: The player's score will accumulate until player decides to exit the game.
 Upon exiting the game they will be able to enter their name, which will be stored in the list/dictionary with their name.

 # Potential Additional Feature
 - Reward player with fun cat fact, maybe there is an API that can be used for this?